 Students who extend their stays in order to work on their thesis will be charged an additional fee per semester.
 The university fee table for Summer and Autumn Semester 2016 has not been released, and tuition will be based on the university fee table for graduate students.

 Arrival in the United States

-It is recommended that each student arrives in the U.S. with at least $150 in American currency and/or a major credit card to cover their initial expenses, including transportation from the Columbus airport to their hotel or local residence.
-Please contact the program administrator if you need assistance with airport pick up.
+It is recommended that each student arrives in the U.S. with at least $150 in American currency and/or a major credit card to cover their initial expenses, including transportation from the Columbus airport to their hotel or local residence. .

 We will provide the required paperwork so students can apply for F-1 visas for the period of their studies at Ohio State.
 Students must provide photocopies of the photo and information page of their passport prior to arriving in the U.S., and present their original passport and visa to KAIST program administration once they arrive in the U.S. More detailed information about visas can be found at Office of International Affairs.

 For more detailed information about international student health insurance, visit the Student Health Insurance (SHI) website, or the Office of International Affairs website.
-Students are required by the university to purchase OSU Student Health Insurance, but family members are optional coverage.
+Students are required by the university to purchase OSU Student Health Insurance.

 Communication During the Program

 In order to allow for prompt and effective communication between KAIST students and program administrators, it is required that each student check their OSU e-mail account once a day for the duration of the program.
 It is crucial that all students check their e-mail and maintain contact with program administrators, as they often e-mail very important information to all KAIST students about a variety of issues, such as visa requirements, registration information, course schedules, course cancellations, etc.